 BIOL 40000 – continuation of research following 302 (1-3 credits)

 To request a spot in a lab, each semester there will be a time to do so.

 - Stay tuned for updates to the descriptions.

 Read the project descriptions carefully.
 Look at the faculty's full web pages for greater details.

 If you are interested in any of these, please attend the session on Thursday, October 21, 4pm, CNS 1st floor foyer.
 You will meet faculty and current research students.

 To register for research:

-You will need to fill out the electronic form by April 2.
+You will need to fill out the electronic form shortly after the meeting, date TBA.

 - Interested in BIOL 2100?
 Fill out the form to indicate which research labs you’re interested in and the faculty members will contact you.